Epigenetics of anxiety and stress–related disorders: Epigenetic writers, erasers, and readers

 Epigenetic changes are performed by enzymes known as writers, which can add epigenetic modifications, erasers, which erase epigenetic modifications, and readers, which can recognize epigenetic modifications and cause a downstream effect.
 Stress-induced modifications of these writers, erasers, and readers result in important epigenetic modifications such as DNA methylation and acetylation.

 DNA methylation

 DNA methylation is a type of epigenetic modification in which methyl groups are added to cytosines of DNA.
+It is located on the fifth position of cytosine which has importance in the development of mammals.
 DNA methylation is an important regulator of gene expression and is usually associated with gene repression.
+DNA Methylation is a mechanism which can suppress gene expression.
+It can be inherited through cell divisions in development, and is involved with cell memory.
+Changes in methylation occur due to mutated or deregulated chromatin regulators.
+This process is also used in marking cancers for diagnosis.

 MeCP2

 Laboratory studies have found that early life stress in rodents can cause phosphorylation of methyl CpG binding protein 2 (MeCP2), a protein that preferentially binds CpGs and is most often associated with suppression of gene expression.
 Stress-dependent phosphorylation of MeCP2 causes MeCP2 to dissociate from the promoter region of a gene called arginine vasopressin (avp), causing avp to become demethylated and upregulated.
 This may be significant because arginine vasopressin is known to regulate mood and cognitive behavior.
 Additionally, arginine vasopressin upregulates corticotropin-releasing hormone (CRH), which is a hormone important for stress response.
 Thus, stress-induced upregulation of avp due to demethylation might alter mood, behavior, and stress responses.
 Demethylation of this locus can be explained by reduced binding of DNA methyl transferases (DNMT), an enzyme that adds methyl groups to DNA, to this locus.

 MeCP2 is known to have interactions with several other enzymes that modify chromatin (for example, HDAC-containing complexes and co-repressors) and in turn regulate activity of genes that modulate stress response either by increasing or decreasing stress tolerance.
 For example, epigenetic upregulation of genes that increase stress response may cause decreased stress tolerance in an organism.
 These interactions are dependent on the phosphorylation status of MeCP2, which as previously mentioned, can be altered by stress.